-Comfort Medical offers a wide range of brand-name products, featuring the latest technology on the market.
+Comfort Medical offers a wide range of brand-name catheter and ostomy products, featuring the latest technology on the market.
 Our staff will take the time to answer any questions you may have, and to provide you with peace of mind that you will receive the best products for your unique needs.
 We can also contact your doctor directly to make it as easy as possible for you to get the catheters and supplies you need.

 In April 2009, Medicare increased its coverage for catheters from 4/month to 200/month.
 Now, each time you cath, you can use a new, sterile catheter.

 Throw away the used catheters!
 Medicare, the FDA, and the VA are all in agreement that catheters should not be washed and reused.
 Catheters are single-use only to cut down on dangerous infection.
 Look for “single-use only” on the packaging of your catheters to ensure your compliance with healthcare guidelines.

 The old practice of washing and reusing has been declared unsafe for people who use catheters.
 It can lead to debilitating and expensive UTIs, the second most common body infection in both men and women.

 Straight catheters are part of intermittent catheterization, the periodic emptying of the bladder with a sterile catheter each time a person caths.
 This allows catheter users to prevent dangerous UTIs.
 Comfort Medical provides gentle catheters with smooth, fire-polished eyelets to cut down on the instance of urethral trauma that can cause the formation of scar tissue or strictures.

 Coude catheters are similar to straight catheters, but have a slightly curved tip used to navigate around obstacles like enlarged prostate or urethral strictures.
 These catheters are used primarily by men.